Center of Excellence in Metabolic & Bariatric Surgery

 The applicant facility performs at least 80 metabolic and bariatric surgery procedures annually.

-Each applicant surgeon has served as the primary surgeon for at least 125 metabolic and bariatric surgery procedures in their lifetime, and performs at least 50 procedures annually.
+Each applicant surgeon performs at least 50 procedures annually and served as the primary surgeon for at least 125 metabolic and bariatric surgery procedures in their lifetime.

 Each procedure used for volume must be thoroughly documented to enable a medical chart review.